ICA at VCU Announces July Reopening, Fall Exhibitions and Launch of New, Collaborative Public Programs Furthering its Commitment to Research and Study

 Using the tools of culture — from critical conversation to writing, image-making, performance and even gardening — Commonwealth offers paths to understanding both the unequal structures that shape our lived realities and ways that people might come together to make the world more equitable.

 Originally designed to be presented as an exhibition in all three cities, the initiative has since been reconceived to account for limited travel and social distancing restrictions and to maximize digital access.
 The ICA will now present the sole exhibition of the project, with Beta-Local leading the development of a hybrid print and digital publication, and Philadelphia Contemporary launching grant-funded community partnerships and a billboard by artist Firelei Baez.
 The three institutions have also worked with the project’s artists to adapt their new works to be responsive to the current moment and to create a hybrid digital/in-person experience.
 The indoor/outdoor exhibition component of the project, opening at the ICA in September, will feature all of the new co-commissioned work by artists Firelei Báez, Carolina Caycedo, Duron Chavis, Alicia Díaz, Sharon Hayes, Tanya Lukin Linklater, Nelson Rivera, Monica Rodriguez, and The Conciliation Project (TCP).
+In addition, the exhibition includes an existing sculpture that Lukin Linklater created with Tiffany Shaw-Collinge.
 Working across different media, geographies, and ideas, each of the selected artists is creating new work, which will also be presented in different iterations online and in text, that delves into the notion of the commonwealth—its history and many afterlives, as well as the term's conceptual possibilities and inherent limitations.
 Select works include: a “resiliency garden” outside the ICA conceived by food justice activist Duron Chavis and designed by Quilian Riano of DSGN AGNC; Distressed Debt, an installation by Carolina Caycedo that investigates the privatization of natural resources; a filmed performance by indigenous artist Tanya Lukin Linklater that addresses the legacies of settler colonialism; and a performance by the Richmond-based, anti-racist group The Conciliation Project (TCP) that responds to the current moment of racial justice protests.

 The bilingual publication, designed by San Juan-based studio Tiguere Corp, will be released serially over fall 2020 with three issues published both digitally and as limited-run print editions.
 Inspired in part by the directness and immediacy of newspapers, the publication will highlight both connections and differences across the three cities by mixing hyper-local, current content with broader historical perspectives and artworks.
 In addition to the publication, the partners will host online Commonwealth-related programming this fall.